-Prolonged drought conditions around Australia compounded with the recent horrific bushfires has meant that horse feed prices have soared.
+Every year, prolonged drought conditions around Australia compounded with bushfires or floods, keep horse feed prices soaring.
 Owning horses is at an all-time high, leading to some tough choices.
 But with a little planning and tweaking, there are some ways to help reduce those spiralling costs.
 The key, of course, is to ensure you’re not compromising your horse’s health and welfare.
 So, here is a guide to help cut cost, not care when owning horses.

 Agistment / location

 If your horse is on agistment it’s one of your biggest expenses.
 Here are a couple of ways to consider saving on your bill.

 - Review the facilities you’re paying for and check you need them all.
 If you’re paying for someone else to provide all or part of your horse’s day-to-day care, you could reduce costs if you did more yourself, even on a temporary basis.

 - Look for suitable grass agistment or rent a paddock, which can be even cheaper if it’s shared.
 Just remember you’ll need to consider if this offers suitable facilities e.g. water supply, electricity, shelter, secure fencing, storage, the amount of grazing and the quality of the grass.
 Try and put in place a paddock maintenance programme which could help ensure you have adequate grazing all year round.